malessandrini/boswars-user-manual/boswars-manual-en.md

 ## Energy

 At a low level, energy can be harvested from trees.
-To do that, select an engineer, then in the action menu select "harvest" (or press H) and click on a tree.
+To do that, select an engineer, then in the action menu select "Harvest" (or press H) and click on a tree.
 A faster way is selecting an engineer and right-clicking on a tree (beware: a tree must be selected by clicking on its base).
 When the tree is exhausted, the engineer will move to another tree, and so on.
 Here's an engineer harvesting a tree:

 ![Harvesting trees](pics/map/tree-harvest.png "An engineer harvesting a tree for energy")